 Have you found plagiarism or cheating in your assessments?

-If you wish to make a formal complaint of misconduct, it must be in writing, either as a hard or electronic copy.
-The documents relating to the complaint are then forwarded to the Academic Integrity Advisor.
+You can make a formal complaint in writing.
+This is sent to the Academic Integrity Advisor.
 A copy of the complaint is given to the student.

 Anyone is able to make a complaint of misconduct about a student.